Skip to Content

 Step 2: Tap on your username

-Tip: In instances when there are multiple tags on a photo, select the three dots to the top right, then select “tag options”.
-That will bring up the menu option of “remove me from post”.
+Tip: When there are multiple tags on a photo, select the three dots to the top right, then select “Tag options.”
+That will bring up the menu option of “Remove me from post.”

 Once done, you will be untagged from the photo.